marieai/marie-ai/docs/docs/getting-started/deployment/docker.md

 sidebar_position: 1
 ---

-# Docker
+# Docker - Single node
-Deployment via docker container
+Deployment single node via docker container

 ## User and permission setup
 The container is setup with `app-svc` account so for that we will setup same account in the host system.